rickycorte/ing-sw-2020-attorre-burduja-cortelazzo/deliverables/design.md

 #### Passive timers

-This timers don't really exist, they are just a point in the time recorded when an undo action is generated.
+Those timers don't really exist, they are just a point in the time recorded when an undo action is generated.
-This solution is rather simple and efficient because does not require fancy parallel tasks that have a huge startup overhead.
-Its just a transparent subtraction with the current time.
+This solution is rather simple and efficient because it doesn't require fancy parallel tasks that have a huge startup overhead.
+It's just a transparent subtraction with the current time.
 If the delta is less than the allowed time scope the undo command is accepted and the game simulation is rolled back to the previous state.
 If the delta is allowed the action is rejected and a new `ActionCommand` is issued to the client.